Flood Risk & Drainage Guidance • Articles

 Why Do LLFAs Object to Planning Applications?

 Lead Local Flood Authorities are statutory consultees on planning applications.
-They are responsible for scrutinising surface water drainage proposals and can object if a development fails to demonstrate adequate drainage provision.
+They scrutinise surface water drainage proposals and can object if a development fails to demonstrate adequate drainage provision.
 LLFA objections must be resolved before planning permission can be granted.

 Here are the six most common LLFA drainage objection reasons we deal with, and what resolves each one: